Clustox/golang_assessment/readme.md

 **GoLang Developer Test**

-Welcome to the technical assessment for the Senior GoLang Developer role at Shaffra.
+Welcome to the technical assessment for the Senior GoLang Developer role.
 This test is designed to evaluate your proficiency in GoLang, problem-solving skills, debugging capabilities, and your ability to design scalable systems.
 Please ensure that you follow all instructions carefully.

 You will be tested on three core aspects:
 1. **GoLang Application Development**